codesport/php-rest-api/README.md

 	private $statistics_array;
 ```

 4. ***Best Practice:*** Installed composer and created a `tests/` folder for automated unit testing with PHPUnit.
-See the doc bloc in [`StatisticsTest.php`](tests/StatisticsTest.php) to learn how to deploy PHPUnit on your development box
+See the DocBlock in [`StatisticsTest.php`](tests/StatisticsTest.php) to learn how to deploy PHPUnit on your development box

 5. Moved core PHP files to `src/` and deleted the `inc/` folder